 You don’t need someone actually watching you.
 You just need to believe they might be.

-The Milgram Subway Experiment
+The Milgram Subway Demonstration

 • The words “seemed lodged in my trachea and would simply not emerge”